lucasmbispo/ckanext-googleanalytics/README.rst

    so you may want to set up a new gmail account specifically for accessing your gmail profile.

+   When creating a **property** with Google analytics 4, enable ``Create a Universal Analytics property`` to get the UA id in the advanced options required for this extension.

 3. Edit again your configuration ini file to activate the plugin
    with: